Charles-Chrismann/pie-mint/README.md

 A tool to help find close other runners for carpooling.

+A map of close events, today, in the next days, events with remaining places.

 ## Challenges

 We’re aware that the project will face several obstacles, and we’re actively exploring solutions.